Icinga/icinga2/doc/6-configuring-icinga-2.md

     const VarName = "some value"

-Once defined a constant can be access from any file.
+Once defined a constant can be accessed from any file.
 Constants cannot be changed once they are set.

 There is a defined set of [global constants](#global-constants) which allow